JesseTheCatLover/JGraphicEngine/README.md

 - **Demo02_ModelLoading.cpp** *(Expanding the World)*
   Added support for importing and rendering external 3D models, moving beyond primitives.

+- **Demo03_PostProcessing.cpp** *(Visual Effects & Screen Shaders)*
+  Added a post-processing system with effects like grayscale, pixelation, and scanlines to extend the engine’s rendering capabilities.

 ---

 ### ▶️ Running a Demo